Dallinger/Dallinger/docs/source/python_module.rst

 -----------------------------

-This high-level API is particularly useful for running an experiment in a loop with modifed configuration for each run.
+This high-level API is particularly useful for running an experiment in a loop with modified configuration for each run.
 For example, an experimenter could run repeated ConcentrationGame experiments with varying numbers of participants::